Hellzbellz123/AspenHalls/README.md

 this is **NOT** stable, comes as is and im probably gonna change it alot or it might even just vanish one day.

-Took me like 3 years to get around to updating this, time to finally start i guess
+Took me like 3 years to get around to updating this, time to finally start i guess funny story, this was orignally started as 3d zelda clone in unity but it never really got anywhere

 ## How to Build